-Finding Your Way: For Women Who Have Lost Husbands or Partners to Suicide
+Finding Your Way: For Women Who Have Lost Husbands or Partners

 Find Compassion, Understanding, and Hope Among Grieving Spouses/Partners Who Share Your Journey

 Losing a spouse or partner to suicide is a shattering experience.
-In the aftermath, many survivors are left feeling emotionally broken, guilt ridden, and lost.
+In the aftermath, many survivors are left feeling emotionally broken, guilt-ridden, and lost.

 This supportive 8-session group offers grieving women a way to connect with each other and with others who have already traveled a similar grief journey.
 It is designed to offer friendship, wisdom, and guidance for those whose lives have been suddenly altered.